mongodb/docs/source/reference/aggregation.rst

    .. note::

       :expression:`$strcasecmp` internally capitalizes strings before
-      comparing them, and thus provides a case-*insensitive* comparison.
+      comparing them to provide a case-*insensitive* comparison.
       Use :expression:`$cmp` for a case sensitive comparison.

 .. expression:: $substr